-8. Do you have proof; testimonials or stories of others just like them in their profession that you have helped?
+8. Do you have examples or stories of other businesses that you have helped?

 Last year I helped a small HVAC firm receive 50,000 rebate from a Cost Segregation Study that was done.
 The company was a flow through entity and each of the partners received compensation or tax credits.

 I have a case pending for a health club owner that just completed a 2.7MM renovation.
 We are working on a property tax mitigation of over 20,000.
 And 400,000 Cost Segregation rebate, over 16000 in credit card processing fees as well as many other federal tax rebates.

 9. As far as the business owner client is concerned, what are the specific benefits of your service?

 Improved Cash flow and tax savings both personally and for the business.

 10. What do your clients tell you are most useful to them?

 I am able to segue the additional cash and profits into profitable investments thus enhancing our total engagement to a tax efficient retirement.